 It’s true that there are certain dogs that simply do not know how to properly engage and play with other dogs.
 Perhaps due to inadequate/poor socialization or the pup may have been separated from his siblings much too early to learn proper play.
 Either way you have a dog that plays too rough, is too assertive, or just doesn’t play fair with others.
 These are the bullies of the canine world.

 Dogs like this are allowed to practice their bad habits, sometimes on a daily basis.
 They have owners who are uninformed, or just don’t care.
 These dogs also frequent dog park visitors.
 They should not ever be allowed to play with others unsupervised, let alone greet another dog while on-leash.

-7. Meeting is rarely on dog’s terms.
+7. On-Leash meetings are rarely on dog’s terms.

 This about imposing our desires and wishes on our dogs.
 Some owners are not comfortable with the idea that they have a dog with social issues.
 They want the Disney version.
 A friendly, adorable, affable, highly social pet that will love everyone and be loved by everyone.
 When this doesn’t happen some go into denial and refuse to see their dog for what they really are, either willingly or unknowingly.

 Because of this, they turn a blind eye to their dogs unique set of problems.
 What this means is that they place the dog in environments and situations which create high levels of stress for their dog.
 In the end, no one is advocating for the dog due to unrealistic expectations.